jabinx92/my-portfolio-website/content/about/index.md

   - JavaScript (ES6+)
   - HTML & CSS
   - React
+  - Node.js
   - Wix
-  - Node.js
 ---

 Hello!
-I'm Johnny, a software engineer based in San Francisco, CA.
+I'm Johnny, a software engineer currently working at Gap Inc. based in San Francisco, CA.

 I enjoy creating things on the internet, whether that be websites, applications, or anything in between.
 My goal is to always build products that provide functionality, performant experiences.